PawelWaj/workshop/README.md

 - **ArgoCD Sync Error**: If ArgoCD can't sync, verify that your repository is public
 - **Deployment Issues**: Check ArgoCD logs and event messages for any deployment errors

-## Next Steps

-Once you've completed the workshop, consider:
-- Adding more resources to your manifests (ConfigMaps, Secrets, etc.)
-- Setting up CI/CD pipelines to update your manifests
-- Exploring more advanced Backstage templates